Hyperbubble + Manda Rin

 Hyperbubble + Manda Rin is an EP released by German label Pure Pop For Now People.
-It debuted as a CD and digital download on February 14, 2013 in the U.S. The recording was the second collaboration between the American synthpop/electropop duo Hyperbubble and Manda Rin of the Scottish bands Bis and Data Panik.
+It debuted as a CD and digital download on February 14, 2013 in the U.S. The recording was the second collaboration between the American synthpop/electropop duo Hyperbubble and Scottish singer Manda Rin.

 History

 Hyperbubble previously collaborated with Rin on the 2011 album, Drastic Cinematic, in which she contributed vocals to the well received "Geometry" and its remix by Haberdashery on the album's U.K. reissue.
 The EP reprised her vocals for a sequel, entitled "Geometry II".

 Rin also fronted the songs "Hello Heaven Operator" and "In the Movies".
 A music video for "In the Movies" debuted a week after the EP release on February 21.
 The video was directed by members of Hyperbubble with animation by Jeff DeCuir.

 Hyperbubble member Jess DeCuir handled lead vocals on "Kamikaze Coma".
 The track included backing vocals by Monanani Palermo of Femme Fatality, a band that had previously collaborated with Hyperbubble.
 The last song, "Attack of the 3D Space Kittens", sampled Rin's cat Aikiko and the DeCuirs' cats Smokey and Flyboy.
 The back of the CD cover included photos of the artists with their cats.

 The album integrated sound effects created by Hyperbubble's Jeff DeCuir using Pop Rocks, 7-Up and a Bee Gees lunch box.
 It was produced in part by Stuart Memo, a former band member of Data Panik and later, a member of Bis.
 Memo also previously engineered the track "Geometry" on Drastic Cinematic.